 A considerable barrier to skiing for many people is the cost.
-Add some kids, and watch the price double, triple or quadruple.
-The list gets long, from lift tickets to lodging, snow pants to skis, but diehard skiers have learned many ways to save.
+Add some kids, and watch the price go up.
+The list of ways to find deals gets long, from lift tickets to lodging, snow pants to skis, but diehard skiers have learned many ways to save.
 If you’re a music buff, think of these tips as The Essentials.
-But if you live in a ski town or work for a resort and you already have a season pass, then then you are well on your way to finding more creative ways to save money during the ski season.

 The Ultimate Utah (Play)list

 Subscribe to skiutah.com for deals and discounts on gear, rentals, lift tickets, lodging and everything else ski-related.

 - Subscribe to each resort’s mailing list for priority notifications of gear, rentals, lift tickets and lodging deals all year long.

 - Follow each resort on social media (Twitter, Facebook, Instagram, TikTok) for flash sales and occasional giveaways on gear, rentals, lift tickets and lodging deals all year long.

 (Playlist: Fly Away by Lenny Kravitz, On the Road Again by Willie Nelson)